 1. Adding weight to your plank helps build back strength and stability and greatly increases core strength.
 This is especially true if the basic plank doesn’t challenge you anymore.

 3. It engages the entire body and can help to improve your posture.
-It’s a great choice for people who sit at desks all day or who suffer from lower back pain.
+It’s a great choice for people who sit at desks all day or suffer from lower back pain.

 4. Aside from the obvious physical strength they build, weighted planks also help you feel mentally stronger.
 Holding an isometric move steady whilst resisting the body’s urge to move develops self-discipline and focus.